Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 - Monitor expenditure of all voluntary funds held on behalf of the Governing Body and receive an audited annual statement of income and expenditure.

-- Annually review the outcomes of the asset register stock check and approve the disposal of obsolete item
+- Annually review the outcomes of the asset register stock check and approve the disposal of obsolete items.

-- Review and monitor all financial policies including lettings, charging and remissions and expenses policie
+- Review and monitor all financial policies including lettings, charging and remissions and expenses policies.

 - Consider and promote income generation.

-- Annually review income generated from contracts and lettings; oversee the use of premises by outside user
+- Annually review income generated from lettings, fees and charges, fund raising activities and the sale of assets.

-- Where necessary, monitor and review Extended Care provision including review of annual income and expenditure statements where applicable.
+- Monitor Extended Care provision including review of annual income and expenditure statements where applicable.

-- Ensure all appropriate insurances are in place.
+- Ensure the school has appropriate insurance cover in place.

-- Annually review and approve the school’s Financial Procedures Manua
+- Annually review and approve the school’s Financial Procedures Manual and all other finance related policies.

-- Monitor service level agreements annually and make decisions in respect of service level agreements ensuring value for mone
+- Annually review and make decisions in respect of service level agreements and other contracts and lettings.

-- Make decisions on expenditure following recommendations from other committees for example collaborative working arrangements with other schools and/or bodies to ensure value for mone
+- Make decisions on expenditure following recommendations from other committees.

-- Ensure as far as is practical that health and safety issues are appropriately funded in accordance with agreed prioritie
+- Ensure as far as is practical that health and safety issues are appropriately funded in accordance with agreed priorities.

 - Annually review financial benchmarking data.